vicjohnson1213/super-diff/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.

+#### Running unit tests:

+running `grunt test` will run all of the unit tests inside the `tests/` directory.
+For convenience, I have added a `grunt watch` task that will run all unit tests each time a test or source file is changed.

+I am striving to keep code coverage at 100% and linting errors to 0.
+For that reason, the unit tests are configured to fail on any coverage lower than 95% or on any linting errors.

 ## License